spec-dev/allo/guides/Writing-Live-Objects.md

 ## Call Handlers

 Sometimes a contract event doesn't contain all of the data you need to properly index a Live Object.
 In some cases, data that's missing from an event actually exists, instead, inside the inputs or outputs of a contract function call.
-Luckily, Spec has call handlers as well, exactly for this purpose.
+Luckily, Spec has call handlers for this exact reason.

 The only difference between a call handler and an event handler is the decorator you need to use and the type/structure of your handler's input: